 Hailu got a lucky break in early 2015 when the US Forest Service offered him an opportunity to work on a project in the states.
 He quickly accepted the assignment.
 His wife hastily packed his travel bag and delivered it to him, and he boarded a flight to America.

 Upon completion of his project, Hailu made his way to Seattle to visit a friend.
 Still fearful for his life should he return to Ethiopia, Hailu decided to apply for asylum.
-Northwest Immigrant Rights Project accepted his legal case and the organization referred him to LCS Northwest’s International Counseling and Community Services (ICCS) for additional assistance.
+Northwest Immigrant Rights Project accepted his legal case and the organization referred him to Refugees Northwest, a program of LCS Northwest in Seattle and King County, for additional assistance.